+The theme of this year's World Philosophy Day is 'The Human of the Future'.
 How has evolutionary thinking after Darwin affected the way in which we understand our human identity?
-Does evolutionary psychology provide us with any insights into the origins of religious belief?

 How can we avoid reverting to an understanding of science and theology being in conflict with one another, and instead work towards a ‘constructive mutual engagement’?